josafatburmeister/BirdSongIdentification/README.md

 The NIPS4Bplus dataset was used for model testing in two different forms, which we call "NIPS4BPlus" and "filtered NIPS4BPlus".
 While the first form contains all audio recordings of the NIPS4BPlus dataset, the second form contains only recordings that contain at least one of the ten classes of our dataset.
 The class distribution of both variants is given in [Table 5](#table-nips4bplus-dataset).

-**Table <a name="table-xeno-canto-dataset">4</a>:** Class distribution of the Xeno-Canto dataset used for training the baseline models and for tuning hyperparameters.
+**Table <a name="table-xeno-canto-dataset">4</a>:** Class distribution of the Xeno-Canto datasets used for the baseline experiment and for hyperparameter tuning.

 | Class name                    | No. recordings in training set | No. spectrograms in training set | No. recordings in validation set | No. spectrograms in validation set | No. recordings in test set | No. spectrograms in test set |
 | ----------------------------- | ------------------------------ | -------------------------------- | -------------------------------- | ---------------------------------- | -------------------------- | ---------------------------- |